gsm1011/hadoop.admin/manuscript/chapter6.md

 The access control setting in this file allows everyone to visit the Ganglia web UI.
-For security reasons, we can restrict the IP addresses, hosts or domains with the “Allow from” and “Deny from” statements in the configuration.
+For security reasons, we can restrict the IP addresses, hosts or domains with the "Allow from" and "Deny from" statements in the configuration.

 Start the httpd daemon with command: